Stytch

 Context

-Stytch is an authentication (auth) platform for developers.
+Stytch an authentication (auth) platform for developers.

 Capitalizing on the industry's growing interest in web3, they wanted to launch and test their first consumer-facing product, challenging what digital identity and auth could look like on the modern web.